bryan-fund/bryan-fund/README.md

 ## Experience

-**Microsoft** — Technical Program Manager, Azure Infrastructure Strategy · *Jul 2024–Present* Own PRDs, acceptance criteria, and the release roadmap across finance, ops, and engineering.
-Built a datacenter metadata service used by **70+ teams** governing **10,000+ stakeholders** — the source of truth behind multi-billion-dollar CapEx decisions.
-Secured leadership alignment enabling **3–8x additional capacity** in new regions, and consolidated 4 infra DBs into one, cutting interdependency bugs by **83%**.

-**Altimar Group** — Operator in Residence, AI Infrastructure · *Nov 2025–Present* Build and operate the layered inference stack above for MI50-class accelerators.
+**Microsoft** — Technical Program Manager, Azure Infrastructure Strategy · *Jul 2024–Present*

 **Cloudflare** — PM Intern, R2 Storage & Workers · *May–Aug 2024*
-Owned spec authorship and prioritization for developer-facing workstreams; defined the integration contract between storage and serverless compute layers.

 **Intel** — Business Development Intern, FPGA Cloud Acceleration · *Jan–May 2023*
-Onboarded 8 partners to an incubator AI cloud platform; grew qualified pipeline **25%**.

 ---